55 Years of Canal Cruising ... From 1960 to 2015

 A protest rally at Lymm where boaters were campaigning against rising mooring charges on the Bridgewater Canal

-A long-term project was to utilise the canal system as a “National Water Grid”.
+A long-term project would have been to utilise the canal system as a “National Water Grid”.
 This would be similar to that used to distribute electricity throughout the country but, in this instance, to distribute water.
 Unfortunately, the scheme has not materialised.
 Although the Llangollen Canal has, for many years, supplied Cheshire with water sourced from Lake Bala via the River Dee.
 At Llantisilio, water from the Dee is diverted into the canal down which it passes to Hurleston Reservoir.
 It was this use of the canal as an open pipeline that helped to save it from closure during the spate of canal closures and abandonments in 1944.
-Maybe British Waterways should have explored this project a little more as it would have ensured more income and less reliance on the ever-diminishing grants from the Government via DEFRA.
-We will watch with interest the latest proposals to convert British Waterways into a "mutualised" (charitable) organisation similar to the National Trust which should safeguard the assets of our wonderful inland waterway network and it's infrastructure for future generations.
+Maybe British Waterways (now the Canal and River Trust) should have explored this project a little more as it would have ensured more income and less reliance on the ever-diminishing grants from the Government via DEFRA.
+I will watch with interest the conversion of British Waterways into the "mutualised" (charitable) Canal and River Trust similar in concept to the National Trust and should safeguard the assets of our wonderful inland waterway network and its infrastructure for future generations.

 Llyn Tegid (Lake Bala) - the source of the River Dee

-Let us hope that the current interest and investment in the Canals and Inland Waterways of Great Britain is not just a flash in the pan and will continue for future generations to enjoy and that British Waterways funding allows continued investment in their current (and future) levels of prosperity.
-The latest announcement to make BW a charity similar to the National Trust can only be a positive move as will allowing volunteer workers greater access to needy projects.
+Let us hope that the current interest and investment in the Canals and Inland Waterways of Great Britain is not just a flash in the pan and will continue for future generations to enjoy and that the Canal and River Trust funding allows continued investment in their current (and future) levels of prosperity.
+The transformation of British Waterways to a charity called the Canal and River Trust (similar in principal to the National Trust) can only be a positive move as it allows volunteer workers greater access to needy projects.

 Canalside development on a grand scale at Huron Basin (formally Number Nine Dock) in Salford Quays